DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/grouping/group-grid-rows.md

 	![ASPxGridView_GroupReorder](../../../images/img7179.png)
 * Drag a column header(s) from the group panel to the column header panel to ungroup data.

-The [customization dialog](../customization-dialog/grouping-page.md) enables you to group and ungroup grid data, and change the order of grouping columns within the grid.
+Use the [customization dialog](../customization-dialog/grouping-page.md) to group/ungroup grid data and change the order of grouping columns within the grid.